 1. Homemade trail mix

 A trail mix is a snack mix often containing nuts, seeds, raisins, dried fruit, and sometimes candy, all of which are high in calories.
-However, you can make your own low-carb trail mix with low-carb ingredients such as a cup of pecan halves, half a cup of roasted pumpkin seeds, a cup of chopped walnuts, and half a cup of unsweetened coconut flakes.
+However, you can make your own healthy version of trail mix

 2. Sweet bell peppers and guacamole